Rool Svelte

 rool.spacesError | Error from loading spaces |

-rool.connectionState | SSE connection state |
+rool.connectionState | Client SSE connection state |

 rool.userStorage | User storage (cross-device preferences) |

-thread.interactions | Interactions for a specific conversation (auto-updates) |
+thread.interactions | Active branch for one lazily opened conversation |

 watch.objects | Objects matching a filter (auto-updates) |